How do you react when you’ve misplaced your mobile device?

 “People have become addicted to their phones,” said Arianna Huffington, founder, and CEO of Thrive Global.
 “So, you always feel like you’re at work.
 That’s why we believe it’s important to unplug and recharge.
 We have to create a healthy relationship with our phone and learn to take back our lives, our time, and our attention.”

-The beauty of an Employee App is that your people can decide when they want to access your company information – with the touch of a finger.
+The beauty of a company app is that your people can decide when they want to access your information – with the touch of a finger.
 It’s their choice to access the app.
-And in that respect, an Employee App provides ease of mind that they’re not missing out on something vital that they should know.
+And in that respect, an employee app provides ease of mind that they’re not missing out on something vital that they should know.

 Think digital communication is not a serious business need?
 Think again!

-Our research found a disturbing disconnect between how companies believe they’re connecting workers and what actually is happening.
+Our research found a disturbing disconnect between how companies believe they’re connecting with a distributed workforce and what actually is happening.
 Among the findings:

 - 85 percent of employees said they lose at least one to two hours of productivity a week searching for information

 - 80 percent of employees said they feel stressed because of ineffective company communication

 - 78 percent of employees said communication should be a higher priority for their workforce